tsmith4014/dv_prep/study_guide.md

 #### **Considerations**

-- Always commit changes to submodules separately.
+- **Commit Changes in Submodules**: Remember to push changes in submodules separately.
-- Be aware of the submodule's specific commit hash.
+- **Beware of Specific Commits**: Submodules point to specific commits.

 ### **b.
 Forking and Making Changes**

 #### **Overview**

-Forking allows you to contribute to projects without affecting the original repository.
+Forking allows you to work on a copy of someone else's repository.

 #### **Practical Exercises**

 1. **Fork a Repository**:

-   - Use GitHub's interface to fork a repository.
+   - Use GitHub or GitLab interface to fork.

 2. **Clone Your Fork**: